reTHINK-project/scenario-service-implementation/docs/hyperties/connector/readme.md

 The Hyperty ConnectionController API is used to control a connection instance.

+**accept**

+This function is used to accept an incoming connection request.

+**decline**

+This function is used to decline an incoming connection request.

 **disconnect**

 This function is used to close an existing connection instance.